okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

     }
 }
 ~~~
-> Note: Regardless of whether you specify the primary or associated role in the request, the resulting link contains the primary role.
+> Note: Regardless of whether you specify the `primary` or `associated` name in the request, the resulting link contains the `primary`.

 ### Get All Linked Object Definitions
 {:.api .api-operation}